UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    To save space, you should load any other Python modules you will need that are system installed before installing your own packages!
 Remember to choose ones that are compatible with the Python version you picked!
          ``--system-site-packages`` includes the packages already installed in the loaded python module.

    At HPC2N, NSC and LUNARC, you often have to load SciPy-bundle.
-This is how you could create a venv (Example3) with a SciPy-bundle included which is compatible with Python/3.11.3:
+This is how you on Tetralith (NSC) could create a venv (Example) with a SciPy-bundle included which is compatible with Python/3.11.5:

    .. code-block:: console

-       $ module load GCC/12.3.0 Python/3.11.3 SciPy-bundle/2023.07
        $ module load buildtool-easybuild/4.8.0-hpce082752a2 GCC/13.2.0 Python/3.11.5 SciPy-bundle/2023.11 # for NSC
-       $ python -m venv --system-site-packages Example3
+       $ python -m venv --system-site-packages Example

 .. admonition:: Draw-backs